 Note that when we try running the Java classes using the java executable (outside Matlab), we do get a meaningful message about the fact that the classes were compiled for a higher JVM version.
 Unfortunately, this information is simply not being provided by Matlab – just the standard plain error about the function or file not being found.
 I hope this will be fixed in some future Matlab release.

 - Forgetting to update the Java classpath.
 Java has a different classpath than Matlab’s.
 Class or JAR files placed on Matlab’s path are not recognized.
-Instead, these files need to be added to the Java classpath, either dynamically within the Matlab session (using the javaaddpath function), or statically (by adding entries to the classpath.txt or javaclasspath.txt files).
+Instead, these files need to be added to the Java classpath, either dynamically within the Matlab session (using the javaaddpath function), or statically (by adding entries to the classpath.txt or javaclasspath.txt files, or using these undocumented hacks).
 Read here for additional details.
 Note that the javaclasspath.txt alternative only exists since R2012b (8.0).
 You can view the current Java classpath in Matlab using the javaclasspath command.

 When updating the Java classpath, either dynamically or statically, beware of the following pitfalls: